ajeetkumarrauniyar/Invoice-Generator-with-React-and-Python/README.md

 3. Make your changes
 4. Submit a pull request

+---

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open-source and available for use under the MIT License.

+---

 ## 👥 Support

 For support, please open an issue in the GitHub repository or contact the maintainers.

+---

+Start generating invoices effortlessly with [Invoice Generator](https://invoice-generator-f1nn.onrender.com/) today! 🚀